WilliamBerryiii/Hints4CSD/slides/index.md

 ***
 ###Transactions
-Make actions atomic or restartable.
+Make actions atomic or restartable.<br />
+Idempotent

 ' Transactions
-' Abstractions raised, same problems just higher up the stack.
 ' Idempotent
-' Grapevine email system uses itself to send around logged data with timestamps ' Eventually all the systems are updated and last one wins - remind you of other consensus?
 ' WAL vs Shadow paging - WAL in place using a log, shadow writes a whole new page then updates all refs.